protiva-ahammed/protiva-ahammed/README.md

  - Paper entitled with "Prognosis of Acute Lymphoblastic Leukemia Using
-Microscopic Images by Inception V3 based transfer Learning Model" accepted on IEEEXplore.
-Read the paper in above link.
+Microscopic Images by Inception V3 based transfer Learning Model".
+Read the paper using above link.
  - Paper titeled with "Deep Transfer Learning
 Based Multi-Class Brain Tumors
-Classification Using MRI Images" published in IEEEXplore.
-Read the paper in above link.
+Classification Using MRI Images".
+Read the paper using above link.

 ___